lanl/pyDRESCALk/README.md

 }

-@article{vangara2021finding,
+@article{bhattarai2023distributed,
-  title={Finding the Number of Latent Topics With Semantic Non-Negative Matrix Factorization}, author={Vangara, Raviteja and Bhattarai, Manish and Skau, Erik and Chennupati, Gopinath and Djidjev, Hristo and Tierney, Tom and Smith, James P and Stanev, Valentin G and Alexandrov, Boian S}, journal={IEEE Access}, volume={9}, pages={117217--117231}, year={2021}, publisher={IEEE}
+  title={Distributed non-negative rescal with automatic model selection for exascale data}, author={Bhattarai, Manish and Boureima, Ismael and Skau, Erik and Nebgen, Benjamin and Djidjev, Hristo and Rajopadhye, Sanjay and Smith, James P and Alexandrov, Boian and others}, journal={Journal of Parallel and Distributed Computing}, volume={179}, pages={104709}, year={2023}, publisher={Elsevier}
 }

 ```